 ToutApp builds software that helps salespeople close deals faster with the power of email tracking, templates, and analytics.
 Founded in 2011, ToutApp has more than 100,000 salespeople using its platform, with over 500 enterprise customers including Atlassian, Dropbox, Optimizely, Namely, and more.

 ZenProspect is the ultimate all-in-one sales platform.
-ZenProspect integrates the highest quality data with a world-class sales communication software, for easy, efficient, and effective sales.
+It integrates the highest quality data with world-class sales communication software, for easy, efficient, and effective sales.
 They help teams identify and acquire target prospects with a best-in-class database, A/B test drip campaigns, convert into qualified appointments, and get predictive analytics with our simple, all-in-one platform.
 ZenProspect serves hundreds of customers worldwide including Mercer, Lyft, Interana & WeWork.
 The company is backed by top investors like Y Combinator, SV Angel, Social Capital, and Nexus Venture Partners.

 Growbots created the first all-in-one outbound sales platform.
 Enjoy automatic lead generation and managing email drip campaigns with CRM integration.
 All you need to do is set up a customer profile and schedule an email campaign to automatically generate new sales opportunities.
 Access 200 million high quality contacts and send email drip campaigns with help from outbound experts!